Skip to main content

 1. Which schools are eligible for ATSI?

-All schools (traditional, charter, Dashboard Alternative School Status [DASS], Title I, and non-Title I) with two years of California School Dashboard outcomes that meet the ATSI criteria are eligible for support from the local educational agency.
+All schools (traditional, charter, Dashboard Alternative School Status, Title I, and non-Title I) with two years of California School Dashboard (Dashboard) outcomes that meet the ATSI criteria are eligible for support from the local educational agency.
 It is important to note that schools must be active in the year that eligibility is determined for ATSI.
-However, per California’s approved COVID-19 Addendum, ATSI eligibility determinations in 2022–23 will be based on only one year of Dashboard results (i.e., the 2022 Dashboard).
+Results from the 2022 and 2023 Dashboard will be used to make 2023–24 ATSI determinations.

-For more specific ATSI eligibility and exit criteria, please reference the following FAQs and Dashboard Technical Guides:
+For more specific ATSI eligibility and exit criteria, please reference the 2023 California School Dashboard Technical Guide: ESSA School Support (DOCX).

 Support categories are hierarchical; therefore, schools can only be eligible for one support category at a time.